 BTB's Units began trading on the TSX-V on October 3, 2006 under the symbol, BTB.UN.
 On June 7, 2012, following the migration of BTB onto the TSX, the Units were consolidated based on one (1) post-consolidation Unit for five (5) pre-consolidation Units.
-The Series F Debentures, which were redeemed and subsequently removed from TSX on October 26, 2020, began trading on TSX on December 4, 2015 under the symbol BTB.DB.F, the Series G debentures began trading on TSX on October 7, 2019 under the symbol BTB.DB.G and the Series H debentures began trading on TSX on September 29, 2020 under the symbol BTB.DB.H.
+The Series G debentures began trading on TSX on October 7, 2019 under the symbol BTB.DB.G and the Series H debentures began trading on TSX on September 29, 2020 under the symbol BTB.DB.H.